nektro/andesite/README.md

 | Facebook | `facebook` | https://developers.facebook.com/apps/ |
 | Microsoft | `microsoft` | https://apps.dev.microsoft.com/ |

 Once there, create an application and obtain the Client ID and Client Secret.
 Here you can also fill out a picture and description that will be displayed during the authorization of users on your chosen Identity Provider.
-When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://andesite/callback`, replacing `andesite` with any origins you wish Andesite to be usable from, such as `example.com` or `localhost`.
+When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://andesite/callback`, replacing `andesite` with any origins you wish Andesite to be usable from, such as `example.com` or `localhost:800`.

-Once you have finished the app creation process and obtained the Client ID and Client Secret, create a folder in the root of the directory you will be serving with the name `.andesite`.
-If your file manager does not allow you to do this at first, you can open a command prompt/terminal and run `mkdir .andesite`.
+Once you have finished the app creation process and obtained the Client ID and Client Secret, create a folder in your home directory at the path of `~/.config/andesite/`.
+All of Andesite's config and local save files will go here.
+This directory will be referred to at `.andesite` going forward.

 In the `.andesite` folder make a `config.json` file and put the following data inside, replacing `AUTH` with whichever Identity Provider you chose, such as `discord`, `reddit`, etc. And `CLIENT_ID` and `CLIENT_SECRET` with their respective values.
 Do not worry, this folder will remain entirely private, even to users with full access.